 So who better to learn from than highly successful people who have lost 30 pounds or more and kept the weight off for at least a year?

 Who Are These People?

-They lost the weight, kept it off for a year (or more), and then signed up for the National Weight Control Registry (NCWR), which aims to be the largest study of long-term, successful weight-loss maintenance.
+They lost the weight, kept it off for a year (or more), and then signed up for the National Weight Control Registry (NWCR), which aims to be the largest study of long-term, successful weight-loss maintenance.

 About half of them report having at least one overweight parent.
 Most are between the ages of 44 and 49, which could mean that it takes time to figure out just the right mix of diet and exercise habits.

 What’s in it for participants?
-They get to help scientists figure out how they could escape the cycle of yo-yo dieting that so many struggle with.
+They get to help scientists figure out how people can escape the cycle of yo-yo dieting that so many struggle with.

 1. They eat fewer calories than the average American